boqapt/Clazz/README.md

 objects by 'new' operator.
 Created objects have:
   - field .superclass containing virtual table of fields for ancestor
-  - method construct(arg1, arg2, ...) - call base constructor with given arguments
+  - method superConstruct(arg1, arg2, ...) - call base constructor with given arguments
-  - method constructApply(args) - same as construct, bug arguments are given as array
+  - method superConstructApply(args) - same as construct, bug arguments are given as array
-  - method constructDirect(base, args) - call given base constructor with given array of arguments
+  - method superConstructDirect(base, args) - call given base constructor with given array of arguments

 - If both base and clazz are literal objects result is literal object too (modified clazz object) with superclass field equal to base